symsoft/ecc-api-guide/batches.md

 A new Batch is created by issuing a POST request on the _/ecc/v1/batches_ path.
 The body of the request shall contain an array of API requests that will be executed.

-The following API requests are supported in a Batch request.
+The following API requests are supported in a Batch request:

 | API request | Method | Path
 |------------|--------| --------|
 | Create subscription | POST | /ecc/v1/subscriptions |